José António Caldas

-José António Caldas (1725–October 31, 1782) was a military engineer from the then Portuguese colony of Brazil.
-He was a pioneer of the use of the dark room in Brazil.
+José António Caldas (1725 – 31 October 1782) was a military engineer from the then Portuguese colony of Brazil.
+He was a pioneer of the use of the camera obscura in Brazil.
 He was a Knight Professor of the Order of Christ.

 Biography

 His location of birth is not known.
 He lived his childhood in the city of Salvador da Bahia until he was seated as an infantryman in 1745.
 He formed a head squadron of the Fortification Class of Bahía.

 He later went to Lisbon, where he permanently stayed for over a year and returned to work with one of his maters, professor Manuel Cardoso de Saldanha.
 Working conducted some surveys, having designed several plants, one of its examples was a road to the saltpeter mines of Montes Altos.

 By the appointment of Salhanda, he was contracted by the Portuguese Crown for the work on its forfications in the archipelago of São Tomé e Príncipe in 1757.
 Thanks to his performance on his commission, he received a patent by the captain in 1761.

 He was also wronged for not receiving a solicitated promotion for promoting as Tenant-Colonel, even though at the time, he was the oldest Sergeant-Major.